SamHammami/COMP318_Proj3/README.md

 This project is licensed under the [MIT] License - see the LICENSE file for details
 ****************************
 ## Acknowledgments
 - We acknowledge all the programming input Prof. **Martin Gagné** put into this program.
-- We acknowledge all the programming input from Prof. **Tony Tong** put into this program.
+- We also acknowledge all modifications and updates from Prof. **Tony Tong**.
-- We also acknowledge **Sam Hammami** for his hard work and dedication to this project.
+- Last, we acknowledge **Sam Hammami** for his hard work and dedication to this project.